Vivek-23-Titan/Signature-Replication-using-Generative-Adversarial-Networks/README.md

 * The graph is underfitting due to high dropout of 0.6.

-### Confusion matrix of the validation data/test data
+### Classification of validation/test set
+3000 signature images were generated and classified using a CNN trained on the original 1000 signature dataset.
+The confusion matrix of the validation/test set is shown below.

 <img src="https://raw.githubusercontent.com/Vivek-23-Titan/Signature-Replication-using-Generative-Adversarial-Networks/master/Images/Confusion_Matrix.PNG" width=600>